Marian Keyes: Career

-In March 2017, Keyes was a guest castaway for BBC Radio 4's Desert Island Discs.
-Her favourite track was "You Have Been Loved" by George Michael.
-She revealed that she had battled constant suicidal urges at the height of her mental illness.
-During her appearance on the show, Keyes also told host Kirsty Young that in spite of all her efforts to treat her depression, including cognitive behavioral therapy, medication, mindfulness, hospitalisation and diets, what finally healed her was time: "It was an illness and it ran its course."

-In 2019, the National Library of Ireland announced that the Keyes digital archive for her novel The Mystery of Mercy Close would be acquired by the Library as a pilot project for collecting "born digital" archives.
+In 2019, the National Library of Ireland announced that the Keyes digital archive for her novel The Mystery of Mercy Close would be acquired by the library as a pilot project for collecting "born-digital" archives.

-In 2021 and 2022, Keyes joined Tara Flynn in a series for BBC Radio 4 called 'Now You're Asking', in which they discussed problems sent in by listeners (they called them 'askers').

-Keyes lives in Dún Laoghaire with her husband Tony Baines (whom she first met on his 30th birthday) after returning to Ireland from Hampstead in 1997.

 Style

 Although many of her novels are known as comedies, they revolve around dark themes, often drawn from Keyes's own experiences, including domestic violence, drug abuse, mental illness, divorce and alcoholism.
 Keyes considers herself a feminist, and has chosen to reflect feminist issues in many of her books.

-Keyes' stories usually revolve around a strong female character who overcomes numerous obstacles to achieve lasting happiness.
+Keyes's stories usually revolve around a strong female character who overcomes numerous obstacles to achieve lasting happiness.
 Regarding her decision to use an optimistic tone and hopeful ending, Keyes has said: "I'm very bleak, really melancholic.
 But I've always used humour as a survival mechanism.
 I write for me and I need to feel hopeful about the human condition.
 So no way I'm going to write a downbeat ending.
 And it isn't entirely ludicrous to suggest that sometimes things might work out for the best."

 Critics recognise Keyes's writing as tackling difficult subjects in a relatable fashion.
 As told to The Irish Times by another Irish author: "It’s a rare gift....The only other writer I can think of who writes so hilariously and movingly about serious subjects was the late, great Sue Townsend."